-The Rocks, in Sydney, holds a very special Christmas in July, with European wooden chalet Christmas stores, fairy lighting, Xmas pines, Christmas carols, mulled wine and a real festive feel.
+The Rocks, in Sydney, holds a very special Christmas in July, a Bastille Fench Christmas Market ( Bastille day is July 14th), with European wooden chalet Christmas stores, fairy lighting, Xmas pines, Christmas carols, mulled wine and a festive feel.

-The Rocks’ Christmas in July 2021 dates are 8th – 11th July.
+The Rocks’ Christmas in July 2023 dates are 13th July – 16th July

 Perth, in Western Australia, also caters for those looking to celebrate mid-year, with restaurant Christmas dinners, Christmas fairs and best Christmas jumper competitions in local pubs.

 Not everyone celebrates this mid-year celebration in Australia, but it is relatively popular.
 There are plenty of events and festive opportunities for those looking for good cheer, merriment and the spirit of Christmas.